 To help account for the effects of various climatic conditions on pavement performance, the State has been divided into 9 climate regions.
-The project's pavement climate region is valley.
-Project is located in the inland valley climate region.
+The project is located in the inland valley climate region.

 Replace the headings and paragraphs of Section 1-1.11 with: